Cinquantenaire: Art & History Museum

 The Art & History Museum is a museum of antiquities and ethnographic and decorative arts that occupies most of the southern part of the complex.
 It is one of the constituents of the Royal Museums for Art and History (RMAH), which itself is part of the Belgian federal institute of the Belgian Federal Science Policy Office (BELSPO), and is one of the largest art museums in Europe.

-The museum consists of several parts, which includes a national collection of artefacts from prehistory to the Merovingian period (c.
+The museum consists of several parts, including a national collection of artefacts from prehistory to the Merovingian period (c.
 751 AD), as well as from classical antiquity of the Near East, Egypt, Greece and Rome.
 Artefacts from non-European civilisations, such as China, Japan, Korea, pre-Columbian America, and the Islamic world, are also on display.
 Additionally, a collection of European decorative arts includes pieces from the Middle Ages to the 20th century, such as sculptures, furniture, tapestries, textiles, costumes, old vehicles, etc.

 Autoworld

-Autoworld is a vintage car museum which occupies the South Hall of the complex.
-It holds a large and varied collection of 350 old-timers, European and American automobiles from the late 19th century to the 1990s.
-These include Minervas, a 1928 Bentley, a 1930 Bugatti and a 1930 Cord, and several limousines belonging to the Belgian Royal Family.
+Autoworld is an automobile museum occupying the South Hall of the complex.
+It displays a large and varied collection of over 300 vehicles, including cars and motorcycles from various eras, retracing the history of the industry from its birth in the 19th century to the modern age.
+These include Minervas, a 1928 Bentley, a 1930 Bugatti and a 1930 Cord, and several limousines belonging to the Belgian royal family.